What is Records and Information Management?

 The Need for Records and Information Management Programmes

 In 2012, a report by the International Data Corporation (IDC) titled IDC Predictions 2013: Competing on the 3rd Platform, estimated that “The ‘digital universe’ —the total of all digital data created (and replicated)—will reach 4ZB in 2013, almost 50 percent more than 2012 volumes, and nearly a quadrupling of 2010 volumes.”
-In fact they further stated that these figures where almost certainly an underestimation.
+In fact, they further stated that these figures were almost certainly an underestimation.